 What seems to work best for this type of scenario is a sort of “circular curriculum” where the material is revisited again and again allowing for the continued possibility of emotional engagement.
 It also allows for the curriculum to mirror several different learning styles simultaneously.
 In specific terms, creating intensive composer-performer collaboration combined with individual and group discussion of creative process have been two fundamental aspects of my teaching for many years now. (in composition seminars, in my studio teaching, and in composition-for-performers classes).
 I believe the success of this approach is clear from the successes of my students at various conservatories and music schools throughout the country as well as their consistent ability to gain chamber music and orchestral commissions from their musical communities.

-For more information about studying with Howard Frazin, please contact him here.
+Contact for more information about studying with Howard Frazin.